 Hisense Ranks in Top 10 of Kantar BrandZ Chinese Global Brand Builders 2025 for Ninth Consecutive Year

-QINGDAO, China, July 10, 2025 /PRNewswire/ -- Hisense, a global leader in consumer electronics and home appliances, has once again been named among the top 10 most global Chinese brands in the newly released Kantar BrandZ Chinese Global Brand Builders 2025, jointly published by Google and Kantar.
-Hisense ranks No. 8 overall, maintaining its position in the top 10 for the ninth consecutive year, and remains the highest-ranked TV brand on the list.
+DUBAI, UAE, July 14, 2025 /PRNewswire/ -- Hisense, a global leader in consumer electronics and home appliances, has once again been named among the top 10 most global Chinese brands in the newly released Kantar BrandZ Chinese Global Brand Builders 2025, jointly published by Google and Kantar.
+Hisense ranks No. 8 overall, maintaining its position in the top 10 for the ninth consecutive year and remaining the highest-ranked TV brand on the list.

 The BrandZ ranking evaluates Chinese brands' global strength using a comprehensive methodology that considers financial performance, consumer perception, brand power, and international presence.
-Hisense's sustained global momentum reflects its long-term investment in localized R&D, manufacturing, and marketing operations across multiple international markets — currently comprising 31 R&D centers, 36 industrial parks and production bases, and 64 overseas offices worldwide.
+Hisense's sustained global momentum reflects its long-term investment in localised R&D, manufacturing, and marketing operations across multiple international markets, currently comprising 31 R&D centres, 36 industrial parks and production bases, and 64 overseas offices worldwide, including a fast-growing footprint across the Middle East.

-Hisense's sports marketing strategy continues to be a key driver of its global brand equity.
-During UEFA EURO 2024™, the brand launched a multi-faceted video campaign on YouTube that combined emotional storytelling with product integration.
-This campaign successfully engaged diverse audiences across sports, technology, and home entertainment sectors worldwide.
-These efforts led to Hisense being honored in the 2025 YouTube Works Awards China, highlighting the brand's ability to create impactful and culturally relevant content on an international scale.
+Hisense's sports marketing strategy continues to be a key driver of its global brand equity, with the FIFA Club World Cup 2025™ marking the latest milestone in its long-standing commitment to the world of football.
+As Official Partner and TV Screen Provider, Hisense engaged fans across the Middle East through its dynamic 'Own the Moment' campaign, which celebrated the passion of the game with tailored promotions, fan experiences, and immersive activations throughout the tournament.

+A dedicated fan arena at Dubai's Mall of the Emirates brought the excitement to life, powered by Hisense's latest display technologies.
+Legendary former Real Madrid goalkeeper Iker Casillas unveiled Hisense's new 116-inch RGB Mini-LED TV at the Hisense Arena to the delight of fans.
+He also toured the brand's local R&D centre, offering a glimpse into Hisense's continued investment in innovation across smart home solutions and next-generation visual displays.

 By combining cutting-edge product innovation with high-profile sports sponsorships, Hisense has established a robust model for global brand building.
 According to Ipsos, its overseas brand awareness has grown from 30% in 2018 to 56% in 2024, demonstrating a significant increase in recognition and consumer trust internationally.

-Hisense's placement in the Kantar BrandZ Chinese Global Brand Builders 2025 ranking further confirms its status as a dynamic global brand that continuously evolves through innovation, strategic marketing, and meaningful connections with consumers worldwide.
+Hisense's placement in the Kantar BrandZ Chinese Global Brand Builders 2025 ranking further confirms its status as a dynamic global brand that continuously evolves through innovation, strategic marketing, and meaningful connections with consumers worldwide, including right here in the Middle East.

 About Hisense